decentology/fast-floward-1/week1/day1/readMe.md

 ### Addresses

-With Cadence, you'll constantly be interacting with accounts and you can reference them using the `Address` type.
+With Cadence, you'll constantly be interacting with accounts, and you can reference them using the `Address` type.

 ```cadence
 let myAddress: Address = 0x96462d76b0a776b1